 Skip to main content

-Virginia’s New Intelligent Speed Assistance (ISA) Law
+What Is Virginia’s New Speed Limiter (ISA) Law?

 An ISA device is a speed limiter installed in a vehicle that physically prevents the car from exceeding the posted speed limit.
 Virginia’s ISA law uses GPS monitoring and vehicle-integrated technology to prevent drivers from exceeding posted speed limits.
 Administered by Virginia’s Alcohol Safety Action Program (VASAP) and the Virginia Department of Motor Vehicles (DMV), the program serves as an alternative to license suspension for qualifying speed-related offenses.

-Who Is Required to Enroll in Virginia’s ISA Program?
+Who is required to enroll in Virginia’s ISA program?

-Mandatory Enrollment
+Mandatory enrollment

 Drivers convicted of reckless driving over 100 mph must either: